jaspervdj/patat/README.md

 #### Centering

+Version 0.11 and later can center content.

-To vertically center content, use `top: auto`.
-To horizontally center content, use both `left: auto` and `right: auto`.
+ -  To vertically center content, use `top: auto`.
+ -  To horizontally center content, use both `left: auto` and `right: auto`.

 For example:

 ```markdown
 ---